 Casa Noble creates tequila that you’ll want to tell your friends about.
 The brand’s expertise stems from seven generations of distilling the spirit on an almost personal level.
 Each bottle of Casa Noble is distributed in individually numbered bottles signed by Pepe Hermosillo, Maestro Tequilero, and Founder.

 The Single Barrel Extra Añejo Tequila is an extremely rare bottle that’s renowned for being one of the best on the market.
 There are between 300-360 bottles produced per batch, aged in some of the finest, hand-selected, lightly charred French white oak barrels for four to five years.

-It’s certainly a complex bottle, offering notes of vanilla, chocolate, hazelnut and butterscotch.
-The primary aromas are mostly sweet, but a further taste will reveal coffee, citrus and black pepper.
-It’s got a strong bourbon flavour and works as a fine sipper.
+It’s certainly a complex bottle, offering notes of vanilla, chocolate, hazelnut, and butterscotch.
+The primary aromas are mostly sweet, but a further taste will reveal coffee, citrus, and black pepper.
+It’s got a strong bourbon flavor and works as a fine sipper.